seanwarman/jsonQL/README.md

       columns: [
         {name: 'partnerName'}
       ],
-      where: {parent: 'createdPartnerKey', is: 'partnerKey'},
+      where: {name: 'createdPartnerKey', is: 'partnerKey'},
     }},
   ],
 }